-User Acceptance Testing is the final pre-release phase in the software development lifecycle.
-Broadly speaking, UAT’s objective is to validate that the software is working as intended.
+User Acceptance Testing (UAT) is the final pre-release phase in the software development lifecycle.
+Broadly speaking, UAT’s objective is to validate that software is working as intended.
 UAT ensures that new features and enhancements in your application support your business needs, and unlike functional testing performed by developers, UAT is typically performed by end users.

-For most organizations, UAT is too time-consuming and monotonous to be considered effective.
+For many organizations, UAT is too time-consuming and monotonous to be considered effective.
 This is because most enterprises rely on manual UAT processes, where end users robotically click through every possible workflow and utilize clunky spreadsheets that inhibit collaboration and provide little or no visibility.

-When should the User Acceptance Testing be executed?
+When Should User Acceptance Testing Be Executed?

 Want to read more about why acceptance testing is essential in your organization?
 Check out our post: User Acceptance Testing: Why It Matters